mfikes/goby/README.md

 The overall design is to provide decorators for various UIKit elements that implement the `JSExport` protocol, so that, in the end, interop is established between the ClojureScript code and the UI.
 The UI is essentially treated as a bunch mutable state that can be manipulated or listened to, with atoms in the ClojureScript code simply holding references to the decorators.

-When dealing with Objective-C protocol implementations, such as `TableViewDataSource`, Goby provides an equivalent ClojureScript protocol, and some glue code and a `reify` macro, essentially making it possible to implement an Objective-C protocol in ClojureScript.
+When dealing with Objective-C protocol implementations, such as `TableViewDataSource`, Goby provides an equivalent ClojureScript protocol, and some glue code and a `reify` macro, essentially making it possible to implement an Objective-C protocol in ClojureScript, even dealing with the case where some of the Objective-C methods are optional.

 This approach was taken to build [an app](http://fikesfarm.com/cc/) currently in the App Store, and this repo is derived from the reusable bits from that project.